smaht-dac/submitr/docs/source/usage.rst

 Most commonly, the file format recommended is an Excel spreadsheet file (e.g. ``your_metadata_file.xlsx``), comprised of one or more sheets.
-Note these important aspects of the acceptable spreadsheet format:
+Note these important aspects of using the Excel spreadsheet format:

 #.
 Each sheet name must be the name of a SMaHT Portal entity or `object` defined within the system.
 #.
 Each sheet must have as its first row, a special `header` row, which enumerates in each colum, the names of the Portal object properties as the column names; order does `not` matter.